Region-centric Image-Language Pretraining for Open-Vocabulary Detection

+On the popular zero-shot ImageNet classification benchmark, the LAION-2B pretraining matches or slightly underperforms the OpenAI CLIP with WIT-400M.

-Next, we apply the detection-oriented pretraining (DOP) where we freeze the image and text encoders trained in the first phase and introduce the detector heads.
-We use the Simple FPN~\citep{li2022exploring} and Faster R-CNN classifier head, where we replace the batch normalization with layer normalization.
+\paragraph{Pretraining setup.}\quad After the above-mentioned baseline CLIP training, we apply our \detection pretraining (REP) where we freeze the image and text encoders trained in the first phase and introduce the detector heads.
+We use the Simple FPN~\cite{li2022exploring}, and classification layers of Faster R-CNN and RPN~\cite{ren2015faster}, where we replace the batch normalization with layer normalization.
 At the $i$-th pyramid level $i\in \{2, 3, 4, 5\}$, we randomly sample $n_i\in \{400, 200, 100, 50\}$ box regions and compute their RoI-Align features.
-We use a short training cycle of 30K iterations, 4k batch size, 256$\times$256 image size, AdamW optimizer with an initial learning rate (LR) of 1e-4, linear LR decay and warmup of 5k iterations.
-The ALIGN~\citep{align} image-text dataset is used by default, although we also explore the more recent DataComp-1B~\citep{gadre2023datacomp}.
-To improve the region-awareness of the backbone, we adopt the cropped positional embedding~\citep{rovit} for both phases of pretraining.
+We use a short training cycle of 30k iterations, 4k batch size, 256$\times$256 image size, AdamW optimizer with an initial learning rate of 1e-4 with linear decay.
+For both phases of image-text pretraining, we use the publicly available LAION-2B~\cite{schuhmann2021laion} dataset.

-\paragraph{Detection finetuning setup.}\quad We train the detector with image size $1024\times1024$ and use window attention in the backbone with grid size 4$\times$4 as in~\cite{li2022exploring}.
+\paragraph{Detection finetuning setup.}\quad As noted in \secref{sec:rep}, we adopt the ViTDet~\cite{li2022exploring} with SimpleFPN as our detector following the baseline works~\cite{rovit, kim2023contrastive}.
+We follow the same finetuning settings of~\cite{rovit}.
+Specifically, we train the detector with image size $1024\times1024$ and use windowed attention in the backbone with grid size 4$\times$4.
 The learning rate for the backbone is set lower as 0.6$\times$ of the detector head layers.
+We use $\alpha$=0.3, $\beta$=0.65 for score combination in \eqnref{eqn:combine-score}.
 The text embedding of each category is calculated as the average over the CLIP prompt templates.
 We use the batch size 128, the SGD optimizer with momentum 0.9.
 The initial learning rate and iterations are set to 0.18 and 36.8k for LVIS, and 0.02 and 11.3k for COCO datasets.